-BU CareerLink is BU’s online Web-based system for job and internship listings.
+BU CareerLink is BU’s online Web-based system for internship and job listings.
 Although some organizations will be locally based, we do receive listings from employers all over the country.

 Undergraduates, graduate students, and alumni are invited to attend.

-Just as we always tell students to research a company and the position before an interview, it’s equally important to learn as much as you can before you apply for an internship.
+Just as we always tell students to research an organization and the position before an interview, it’s equally important to learn as much as you can before you apply for an internship.
 Why?
 For two reasons: you’ll be more likely to choose opportunities that are right for you; and, you’ll be able to target your resume and cover letter more appropriately.

-Once you know something about the company, be sure you understand what the internship involves.
+Once you know something about the organization, be sure you understand what the internship involves.
 Arriving to the interview armed with relevant knowledge will only make you a better candidate.

 Use your network of contacts.
-Are there friends of the family, parents of friends, or other acquaintances who might work at a company you’re interested in?
+Are there friends of the family, parents of friends, or other acquaintances who might work at an organization of interest?

 If you’re familiar with or interested in a particular organization, check their websites for internships.
 If they have programs, great, go ahead and apply.
 If not, write to them anyway, send your resume, and ask about internship positions.
 They might not have anything, and may not get back to you, but they might also be impressed by your initiative.